bitwiseworks/mozilla-os2/js/src/doc/Debugger/Debugger.md

 <code>onPromiseSettled(<i>promise</i>)</code>
 :   A Promise object, referenced by the [`Debugger.Object`][object] instance
     *promise* that was allocated within a debuggee scope, has settled (either fulfilled or rejected).
-The Promise's state and fulfillment or rejection value can be obtained via the
+The Promise's state, fulfillment or rejection value, and the allocation and resolution stacks can be obtained using the Promise-related accessor properties of the [`Debugger.Object`][object]
-    [PromiseDebugging webidl interface][promise-debugging].
+    instance *promise*.

     This handler method should return a [resumption value][rv] specifying how the debuggee's execution should proceed.
 However, note that a <code>{